geins-io/geins-sdk/README.md

 ### Releases

+1. Create a branch from the `next` branch
+2. Develop your feature or fix
-Create a branch from the `next` branch and create a pull request to the `next` branch.
+3. Create a pull request to the `next` branch

 ## License